The Challenges of Custom Cryptocurrency Wallet Development

 Building a custom cryptocurrency wallet requires you to address all these issues, face the above-mentioned security challenges, and try to deliver a similar quality of work like credit cards.

 Cold wallets are considered the gold standard when it comes to secure wallets, however, they do not provide the flexibility a robust fintech crypto software as a service requires.
 Cold wallets depend upon human intervention, which is not suitable for this space.
 Instead, a (more challenging) hot wallet must be developed.
+I previous blogposts we explained the difference between cold wallet and hot wallet.

 The crypto industry also has a strong stance on digital assets custodians, because of the security risks that come with not holding your private keys.
 Additionally, US and EU bank deposit protection policies do not cover cryptocurrencies, so you either have to pay a ridiculously high cost of insurance, or place all your trust in the custodian.
 A final problem with these parties is the slow withdrawal time (up to 2 hours with cold storage digital custodian like Vo1t).